Ne0n09/cloudflared-remotefalcon/docs/install/index.md

 3. Download and run [configure-rf](../about/scripts.md#configure-rfsh) to configure and install [Remote Falcon](remotefalcon.md).

-- Review the [post-install](../post-install.md) section after isntallation for steps on how to configure the FPP plugin along with some other helpful tips.
+- Review the [post-install](../post-install.md) section after installation for steps on how to configure the FPP plugin along with some other helpful tips.

 - Check the [release notes](../release-notes.md) for any new updates to the [scripts](../about/scripts.md) or [files](../about/files.md).